 Discovering Niche Perfumeries in Paris

-There are two major reasons why Paris is for me the best for both grand houses and niche perfumeries: history and Caterina de Medici and Marie-Antoinette aside, it has all, literally all, the contemporary perfumers’ flagship perfumeries; and it has them all conveniently located in more or less the 3rd arrondissement, Le Marais, within a few meters of each other.
+There are two major reasons why Paris is for me the best for both grand houses and niche perfumeries: the history of perfume with leading ladies Caterina de Medici and Marie-Antoinette aside, it has all, literally all, the contemporary perfumers’ flagship perfumeries; and it has them all conveniently located in more or less the 3rd arrondissement, Le Marais, within a few meters of each other.

 On a flying visit?
 No problem, as Parisian perfumeries are nearly back to back so you can visit as many in an hour as your nose can take before you become anosmic.